 Melissa James’ Work & Inspiration

 Melissa’s process for creating and designing jewellery begins with an idea.
-That idea comes from either the shape, colour or markings on stones she is working with.
-Placing them in different configurations can create the outline for a piece and when she is happy with the result she will put it together.
+That idea comes from either the shape, colour or markings on the stones she is working with.
+Placing them in different configurations can create an outline for a piece and when she is happy with the result she will put it together.
 It is then Melissa might decide what else to add – maybe a hammered metal shape, or a series of shapes, or possibly an antique brooch or artefact.
-There is always the delightful surprise when serendipity occurs.
+There is always a delightful surprise when serendipity occurs.

 melissa-james-jeweller-01.jpg